Basharat-AWS-DevOps/cloud-operations-control-plane/README.md

 ---

-## Overview

-The **Cloud Operations Control Plane** is an internal, platform-style system built on AWS to improve **governance, operational hygiene, cost control, and visibility** across cloud infrastructure.

-This project mirrors how **real CloudOps and Platform Engineering teams** build lightweight internal tooling to manage growing AWS environments.
+## Why I Built This

+In most real AWS environments, the hard part isn’t *creating* resources — it’s **knowing what exists, what it’s costing, and whether it’s still needed**.

+I built the **Cloud Operations Control Plane** to simulate the kind of **internal tooling** CloudOps and Platform Engineering teams rely on to keep cloud environments **visible, governed, and under control**.

-🔹 This is **not an application**.
+This is **not an application**.
-🔹 It is an **operations platform**.
+It’s a **cloud operations platform**.

 ---

-## What Problem This Solves
+## The Problem This Solves

-As AWS environments scale, teams commonly face:
+As cloud usage grows, teams commonly run into:

-* Lack of visibility into deployed resources
+* Limited visibility into deployed AWS resources
-* Orphaned resources causing silent cost leaks
+* Orphaned EBS volumes and snapshots causing silent cost leaks
-* Manual, reactive operational workflows
+* Manual, ad-hoc operational checks
-* Weak governance and auditability
+* Weak audit trails for governance decisions

-This control plane provides a **safe, automated foundation** to address these problems.
+This project introduces a **safe, automated foundation** to address those operational gaps.

 ---

-## High-Level Architecture
+## How It Works (High Level)

 ```
-EventBridge (Schedule)
+EventBridge (Scheduled)
         │
         ▼
 AWS Lambda (Inventory & Hygiene)
         │   IAM (Least Privilege)
         ▼
-Amazon S3 (Versioned Reports)
+Amazon S3 (Versioned JSON Reports)
-        │
-        ▼
-Future Consumers
-(Governance, Cost, Dashboards, Alerts)
 ```

-**Key design choices:**

-* Fully serverless (no EC2, no cron)
-* Least-privilege IAM
-* Read-only, detection-first automation
-* Durable, auditable S3 storage
+**Flow explained simply:**

+* EventBridge runs the checks on a schedule
+* Lambda collects inventory and hygiene data
+* S3 stores the results as durable, auditable JSON reports

+No servers.
+No cron jobs.
+No manual execution.

 ---

-## What Is Implemented
+## What’s Implemented

-### Phase 1 – Governance & Inventory ✅
+### Phase 1 — Governance & Inventory ✅

+This phase establishes a strong operational foundation:

-* Terraform-based AWS foundation with remote state & locking
+* Terraform-managed AWS infrastructure with remote state and locking
-* IAM + STS assume-role access model
+* IAM + STS assume-role model (no long-lived credentials)
-* Scheduled inventory collection using **Lambda + EventBridge**
+* Scheduled inventory collection using Lambda and EventBridge
-* Inventory captured as time-stamped JSON in **Amazon S3**
+* Inventory stored as time-stamped JSON in Amazon S3

-* Resources inventoried:
+**Resources inventoried:**

 * EC2 instances
 * EBS volumes
 * EBS snapshots
 * IAM users

 ---

-### Phase 2 – Cost & Hygiene Automation ✅
+### Phase 2 — Cost & Hygiene Automation ✅

-Extended the control plane to proactively detect **cost-leaking resources**:
+This phase focuses on **real-world cost hygiene**:

-* **Orphaned EBS volumes**
+* **Orphaned EBS volume detection**

-  * Volumes in `available` state (unattached)
+  * Volumes not attached to any EC2 instance
-* **Aged EBS snapshots**
+* **Aged snapshot detection**

   * Snapshots older than 30 days

-📌 Design principles:
+**Design choice:**

-* Detection only (no auto-deletion)
+* Detection-only (no auto-deletion)
-* Fully auditable outputs
-* Safe-by-default automation

-Reports are written to S3 for historical analysis and future automation.
+* All findings are written to S3 for auditability

+This mirrors how production teams approach automation: **observe first, remediate later**.

 ---